Undergraduate Certificate in Gender-Based Violence

 • THEA 4420 Theatre as Preventative to Address Toxicity and Promote Social Change on Campus

 *These classes can count for tier three only if not used to count for tier two.
-For example, if you take POLS 4200 for the Tier 2 requirment, you can then take SPHU 3500 for the Tier 3 requirement
+For example, if you take POLS 4200 for the Tier 2 requirement, you can then take SPHU 3500 for the Tier 3 requirement

 View the Certificate Requirements Checklist.